 Individuals purchasing floral arrangements in Mexico for transport to the U.S. should advise their florist so prohibited plant species will not be used in the arrangement.

-Miami ranks first among U.S. ports of entry for shipments of cut flower imports processing 84 percent of the total imported cut flowers for the season, followed by Los Angeles.
-The quantity of imported cut flowers processed by both ports during the 2011 Valentine's Day season has more than doubled compared to the 2010 season.
+Miami ranks first among U.S. ports of entry for shipments of cut flower imports, followed by Los Angeles.
+The quantity of imported cut flowers processed by both ports during the 2013 Valentine’s season increased 4% compared to 2012 season.